Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware

 In comparison to ESN, intESN has fewer hyperparameters.
 The common hyperparameter is the reservoir size $N$.
-Two specific intESN hyperparameters are clipping threshold $\kappa$ and the mapping to the reservoir.
-When $N$ is fixed then $\kappa$ in intESN has an effect on the network's memory similar to $\rho$ and $\beta$ in ESN.
+Two specific intESN hyperparameters are clipping threshold $\kappa$ and the mapping to the reservoir; while for ESN we have to choose $\rho$, $\beta$, and $\alpha$.
+When $N$ is fixed then $\kappa$ in intESN has an effect on the network's memory similar to $\rho$ and $\beta$ in ESN (see the next subsection for details).
 However, the difference is that $\kappa$ takes only positive integer values.
 This has its pros and cons.
 It could be much easier to optimize a single hyperparameter in the integer range.
 On the other hand, having real-valued hyperparameters one can get a configuration providing much finer tuning of network's memory for a given task.

 With respect to the mapping (projection) to the reservoir, it is probably the most non-trivial part on intESN.
 Especially, when data to be projected are real numbers.
 In this article, we mention three different strategy for mapping real numbers to bipolar or ternary vectors: puncturing of non-zero elements (Section~\ref{sect:perf:analog}), mapping preserving linear similarity between vectors \cite{Widdows15}, and nonlinear approximate mapping using scatter codes \cite{TNNLS18, scatter}.
 We suggest that it is a useful heuristic to try each of the approaches and choose the one performing best.